SSpzcee/Asunder-PHB/phb/md/cup.md

 You can use the Block defense as a Speed 5 Interrupt.
 If you're Stunned when you do this, your Block reduces the incoming attack's damage by 25% less than it normally would.

 You reduce the damage you take by RES/5.
-Additionally anyone hitting you with a non-ranged Taijutsu attack suffers STR/2 DMG.
+Additionally anyone hitting you with a non-ranged attack suffers STR/2 DMG.

-When you Block, treat the damage as if it was 20% lower when determining what Wounds you receive.
-You are considered to be blocking at the Start of combat (as per Defensive Reflexes ability) without incurring any penalties for doing so.
+When you Block, treat the damage as if it was 20\% lower when determining what Wounds you receive.
+You are considered to be Prepare Blocking at the Start of combat (as per Defensive Reflexes ability) without incurring any penalties for doing so.

 ### **Energetic**